Overview of Montana Retirement Tax Friendliness

 What other Montana taxes should I be concerned about?

-Capital gains are taxed as income in Montana, though taxpayers are allowed to receive a credit of 2% of net capital gains.
-If you have investments with which you plan to supplement your income in retirement, keep in mind that you will pay state income taxes when you sell those investments.
+Short-term capital gains are taxed as ordinary income in Montana, though long-term gains have their own brackets and rates.
+For these, each filing status has brackets with rates ranging from 3% to 4.1%.
+So if you have investments with which you plan to supplement your income in retirement, keep in mind that you will pay state income taxes when you sell those investments.